-- (a) Ex Officio Members: - (i) the Vice-President responsible for Finance and Administration or designate (non-voting); and - (ii) the Executive Director, Library Services, or designate; and - (iv) the Director of Technology Services, or designate. - (b) Members Elected by Faculty Council: - (i) one (1) faculty Senator or non-Senator from each faculty, one of whom shall be elected by the Committee to serve as Chair, and one of whom shall be elected by the Committee to serve as Vice-Chair; - (ii) one (1) faculty Senator who is a full-time lab, seminar or service course instructor; and - (iii) two (2) student representatives from any Faculty. - (c) Terms of Reference:
+- (a) Ex Officio Members: - (i) the Dean of Teaching ; - (ii) the Executive Director of Library Services, or designate; - (iii) two (2) undergraduate student representatives; one elected from each Faculty; - (iv) one (1) graduate student representative. - The Dean will serve as pro-tem Chair and call the first meeting of the Committee in September to elect a Chair and Vice-Chair. - (b) Members Elected by Senate, Faculty Council: - (i) four (4) Faculty Senators, two from each Faculty, one of whom shall be elected by the Committee to serve, on an annual basis, as Chair and one of whom shall be elected to serve as Vice-Chair; - (ii) two (2) non-Senator Faculty; one elected from each Faculty; - (c) Terms of Reference: